 Step 6: Approval, Withdrawal or Denial of Certification Application

-The home study is reviewed by our program regarding your family’s strengths and/or challenges and a decision will be made regarding approval or denial of the foster care application.
+The home study is reviewed by our program during a Certification Review Team Meeting regarding your family’s strengths and/or challenges and a decision will be made regarding approval or denial of the foster care application.

 - If approved, your family will become eligible for one or more children to be placed in your home.

 - You are able to withdraw from the application process at any time by informing a member of our team.
 If certification is not suitable for either the prospective foster family or the program, application withdrawal may be requested.

 - If denied, your family will receive written notification and instructions for submitting an appeal, if desired.